Ben McDonald

-Larry Benard McDonald (born November 24, 1967) is a former Major League Baseball pitcher.
-The first overall pick in the 1989 MLB Draft, McDonald played for the Baltimore Orioles and Milwaukee Brewers from 1989 through 1997.
+Larry Benard McDonald (born November 24, 1967) is an American former Major League Baseball (MLB) pitcher.
+The first overall pick in the 1989 MLB Draft, he played for the Baltimore Orioles and Milwaukee Brewers from 1989 through 1997.

 Baseball career

-College
+Amateur

+After graduating from Denham Springs High School, McDonald was the 670th selection in the 27th round by the Atlanta Braves in the 1986 MLB draft.
+He elected not to sign despite the Braves' $75,000 offer ($218,350 in 2025) which at the time was given to second-round draftees.
+He felt he was not ready for professional baseball and that he wanted to matriculate at Louisiana State University (LSU) instead.

+McDonald played two sports at LSU.
+He was a reserve forward with the Tigers basketball team, appearing in 32 games with five starts as a freshman before his playing time diminished to six games exclusively off the bench during his sophomore year.

-A collegiate star at Louisiana State University who also played varsity basketball there, McDonald stands 6'7".
-He also led the 1988 US Olympic Team to a gold medal for baseball, winning complete games against host South Korea and Puerto Rico.
+McDonald led the 1988 US Olympic Team to a gold medal for baseball, winning complete games against host South Korea and Puerto Rico.
 During his three-year college career at LSU, McDonald twice helped his team reach the College World Series.
-He gave up a notable walk-off grand slam to Stanford's Paul Carey in the 1987 series.
-His best collegiate season came in 1989, which he finished with a 14–4 record, a 3.49 ERA, and a Southeastern Conference record 202 strikeouts.
-That year, he was selected as a member of the All-America team, and he won the Golden Spikes Award.
+He gave up a walk-off grand slam to Stanford's Paul Carey in the 1987 series.
+His best collegiate season came in 1989, which he finished with a 14–4 record, a 3.49 ERA, and a then-Southeastern Conference record 202 strikeouts.
+That year, he was selected as a member of the All-America team, and won the Golden Spikes Award.
 In 1989, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League, recording one start.

 Minor leagues

-That summer, the Baltimore Orioles made McDonald the first overall selection in the June draft.
-He is the only LSU Tiger to have been drafted number one, and is followed by shortstop Alex Bregman who was selected while he was a junior with the second pick in the first round of the 2015 MLB draft.
+The Baltimore Orioles made McDonald the first overall selection in the 1989 June draft.
+He is the first of two LSU Tigers to have been drafted number one, joined by Paul Skenes in 2023.

-He had earlier been chosen by the Atlanta Braves in the 27th round of the 1986 draft, but decided to go to college at that time instead of signing.
 He signed with the Orioles on August 19, and on September 6, he made his major league debut.
 McDonald was the second member of his draft class to reach the majors, coming up three days after his Olympic teammate John Olerud.